 1. Create individual development plans.

-Virtually every employee in your company should have a written career plan.
+Every employee in your company should have a written career plan.
 This plan should include his or her core competencies, career goals, and what training programs are needed in order to get him from where he is now to where he wants to go.
+Consider which skills each employee needs to develop in order to remain valuable in the future workplace.
 Be sure to include a time frame for each development activity.
 Work with each person one on one, and let them develop their own plan with your guidance, rather than developing the plan yourself and dictating to them what’s to be done.
 Be sure they know the plan can be modified if situations or goals change.

 2. Start an internship program.